MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

       1. Make sure **Allow Azure services to access server** is checked.
    1. In step 5 for configuring the **Databases within the group**, select database you create in the primary server.
 For example, *mySampleDatabase*.

-1. When you reach the section [Test failover](/azure/azure-sql/database/auto-failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#test-failover):
+1. When you reach the section [Test planned failover](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#test-planned-failover):
    1. After you complete all steps, keep the failover group page open and you use it for failover test of the WLS clusters later.

 ## Set up paired WLS clusters on Azure VMs